ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 If the utility is not used and these changes are made:
 *    change field name
 Data is be invisible when accessed with the new name.
-The old date remains, but is hidden. (it may still be accessible by the footnote templates, etc. Not tested. but the old field will not show during data entry/edit.))
+The old date remains, but is hidden. (it will still be accessible by the footnote templates, but the old field will not show during data entry/edit.)
 *    add new fields
 New fields will not be correctly initialized, sentence language will not see the new field as empty when tested by <> in the sentence language.